 If your company has been strictly internally focused and forgotten about the competition, one way to mitigate this process is through Competitive Scenario Planning.
 Through this intensive process, you’ll get your employees together and ‘become’ the competitor.
 Who are they?
 What’s driving their strategy?
 Advertising?
 Sales materials?
 Digital?
 How are they presenting themselves?

 To do this requires a lot of preparation work and getting the right people involved.
-You want to examine any sales and share data as well as consumer preference and satisfaction you can get your hands on.
-And it’s great to have the formal market research data, but if you don’t, not to worry, as there’s a lot on social media, ratings, and reviews you can find.
-Examine the competitive marketing materials and how they position themselves.
+You want to examine sales and share any data on consumer preference and satisfaction you can get your hands on.
+It’s great to have the formal market research data, but if you don’t, not to worry, as you can find a lot of information on social media, online ratings, and online reviews.
+Examine your competition’s marketing materials and how they position themselves.

-It is good to gather this information for all your major competitors and then put it all up in a room and share it with your team.
+It’s good to put all the information you’ve gathered on all your major competitors up in a room and share it with your team.
 Make sure to get different perspectives in the analysis, and completing a SWOT analysis and / or PESTLE analysis is always good.
-This helps gain not only a good view of what you think are the competitors’ advantages and disadvantages but also what other external factors may influence or impact you and your competitors.
+This helps you gain not only a good view of what you think are the competitors’ advantages and disadvantages, but also what other external factors may influence or impact you and your competitors.

 So, in conclusion, you must make sure to balance your internal focus and understanding with that of your competition, while also truly understanding your customers’ needs and how you can best fulfill them in a different and ownable way versus your competition.